If you like working with people, social work and social care work can offer a worthwhile job. It could also turn into a rewarding career.

-- Providing care for children who, for whatever reason, cannot be cared for by their own families by, for example, finding them foster carers or a community home.
+- providing care for children who, for whatever reason, cannot be cared for by their own families.
+For example, finding them foster carers or a community home;

 Children's Social Work Matters

-Children's social workers across the country are handling a record number of cases, with more than 74,000 children in Yorkshire and the Humber alone receiving their vital help and support in the last year.
-And now, in a unique two-year campaign, all 15 councils across Yorkshire and the Humber have united to make sure those standards of care will continue to improve for the most vulnerable local children.
-Under the banner of “Children’s Social Work Matters", the campaign aims to attract new social workers to the country’s biggest region and raise industry standards for people already in the job.
+Children's social workers across the country are handling a record number of cases.
+More than 74,000 children in Yorkshire and the Humber alone receiving their vital help and support in the last year.
+In a unique two year campaign, all 15 councils across Yorkshire and the Humber have united together.
+This is to make sure those standards of care will continue to improve for the most vulnerable local children.
+Under the banner "Children’s Social Work Matters", the campaign aims to attract new social workers to the country’s biggest region.
+It also aims to raise industry standards for people already in the job.

-For more information on careers in social care, please go to: www.childrenssocialworkmatters.org
+For more about careers in social care, please visit: Children's Social Care matters .

 Working with Adults

 We want people in Calderdale to have the freedom of choice, independence, dignity and confidence.
-Calderdale Council provides care and support services for adults in Calderdale, and works very closely with the NHS.
-Together, we've already integrated the services we deliver, both for people with mental health problems and learning disabilities.
-This shows our commitment to work together locally to make sure that we meet the needs of Calderdale's people as fully as possible.
+We provide care and support services for adults in Calderdale and work closely with the NHS.
+Together, we have brought together the services that we deliver for people with mental health problems and learning disabilities.
+This shows our commitment to work together locally.
+This helps to make sure that we meet the needs of Calderdale's people as fully as possible.

-We ensure that individuals and their families get the personal care, support, advice and information they need, so that:
+We ensure that individuals and their families get the personal care, support, advice and information they need.
+We do this for:

-can take as much control as they want over their lives.
-We want to help them enjoy the best possible health and quality of life, and the opportunity to live as independently as possible, thanks to a supportive network of relationships.
+This helps them take as much control as they want over their lives.
+We want to help them enjoy the best possible health and quality of life.
+Also, to have the opportunity to live as independently as possible, thanks to a supportive network of relationships.

 There are six principles that direct all of our work on behalf of the people of Calderdale: